wwiecek/baggr/readme.md

 library(baggr)
 df_pooled <- data.frame("tau" = c(28,8,-3,7,-1,1,18,12),
                         "se"  = c(15,10,16,11,9,11,10,18))
-bgfit <- baggr(df_pooled, pooling = "partial")
+bg <- baggr(df_pooled, pooling = "partial")
 ```

-The user has access to the underlying `stanfit` object and full joint
-posterior distribution at all times.
-The user can also specify the model
-type from several choices, the pooling type (`"none"`, `"partial"` or
+You can specify the model type from several choices, the pooling type
-`"full"`), and certain aspects of the priors.
+(`"none"`, `"partial"` or `"full"`), and certain aspects of the priors,
+as well as other options for data preparation, prediction and more.
+You
+can access the underlying `stanfit` object through `bg$fit`.

-Flexible plotting methods are included, together with automatic
+Flexible plotting methods are included, together with an automatic
 comparison of multiple models (e.g. comparing no, partial and full
 pooling) through `baggr_compare()` command.
 Various statistics can be
 calculated: in particular, the `loocv()` command automatically performs
 leave-one-group-out cross-validation, allowing us to compare and select
 models.

-Try `vignette('baggr')` for overview of these functions example of
+Try `vignette('baggr')` for an overview of these functions and an
-meta-analysis workflow with `baggr`.
+example of meta-analysis workflow with `baggr`.

-## Features and use cases
+## Current and future releases

-Current list of main features:
+Included in baggr v0.1:

   - Hierarchical models for continuous outcomes
   - Meta-analysis specfic summaries and plots
   - Compatibility with `rstan` and `bayesplot` features
   - Both full and aggregate data sets can be used
+  - Automatic choice of priors
+  - Automatic calculation of pooling metrics
+  - Cross-validation

+v0.2 will follow soon, enabling more models and more features such as:

   - Modelling of quantiles and SE’s
   - Modelling of log-normal data
   - Automatic standardisation of variables
-  - Automatic choice of priors
+  - New way to specify priors
-  - Automatic calculation of pooling metrics
   - Leave-one-out cross-validation